Jonathan Ruhumuliza: Biography

 In June 1994, Ruhumuliza and the Anglican archbishop of Rwanda, Augustin Nshamihigo, held a press conference in Kenya in which they claimed the RPF was leading the massacres and that the government was attempting to stop the killing.

 Human Rights Watch described Ruhumuliza as an apologist for genocide: "Far from condemning the attempt to exterminate the Tutsi, Archbishop Augustin Nshamihigo and Bishop Jonathan Ruhumuliza of the Anglican church acted as spokesmen for the genocidal government at a press conference in Nairobi.
 Like many who tried to explain away the slaughter, they placed the blame for the genocide on the RPF because it had attacked Rwanda.
-Foreign journalists were so disgusted at this presentation that they left the conference."
+Foreign journalists were so disgusted at this presentation that they left the conference.

-Nshamihigo's successor as archbishop, Emmanuel Kolini, accused Ruhumuliza of collaborating with the Hutu extremist government and described the Anglican church in Rwanda during the genocide as "corrupt".
+Nshamihigo's successor as archbishop, Emmanuel Kolini, accused Ruhumuliza of collaborating with the Hutu extremist government as an "errand boy" and described the Anglican church in Rwanda during the genocide as "corrupt".

 African Rights accused Ruhumuliza of refusing shelter to Tutsis who were facing imminent death.
-It said he worked in collaboration with another Anglican bishop, Samuel Musabyimana, who was later charged with genocide by the International Criminal Tribunal For Rwanda but died before trial.
-African Rights said Ruhumuliza failed to attempt to save people after another Anglican bishop, Adonia Sebununguri, called a group of Tutsis "wicked people" who deserved to be killed.
+It said he worked in collaboration with another Anglican bishop, Samuel Musabyimana, who was later charged with genocide by the International Criminal Tribunal for Rwanda but died before trial.
+African Rights said Ruhumuliza failed to attempt to save people after another Anglican bishop, Adoniya Sebununguri, called a group of Tutsis "wicked people" who deserved to be killed.

 Ruhumuliza was appointed diocesan Bishop of Kigali in 1995 but faced calls from other Anglican clergy for an investigation into his actions.

 In 1996, he apologised for not speaking out strongly enough against the massacres and asked for forgiveness "because I did not continue to energetically condemn either the tragedy which was in progress or the state communiqués which were broadcast on the radios during this time".

 In 1997 Ruhumuliza moved to Canada.
 From 1998 until 2004, he was the diocesan Bishop of Cameroon in the Church of the Province of West Africa.